system76/docs/_articles/custom-mouse-buttons.md

 ![Solaar Main Window with information](/images/custom-mouse-buttons/Solaar-2.png)

-<u>Solaar</u> is a graphical tool to for adding more devices to your Logitech receiver and information like the following:
+<u>Solaar</u> is a graphical tool for adding more devices to your Logitech USB Unify receiver.
+It also provides information on the following:

 - Battery life
 - Firmware and Bootloader version